overte-org/overte-builder/README.md

 ## Notes on Ubuntu 18.04

+**No longer supported**

-Overte requires OpenSSL 1.1 at the very least, but installing libssl-dev conflicts with installing npm.
-Therefore the system npm package can't be used, and isn't listed as a dependency.
-As a result, jsdoc can't be generated, and tab completion in the JS console won't work.
+~~Overte requires OpenSSL 1.1 at the very least, but installing libssl-dev conflicts with installing npm.~~ ~~Therefore the system npm package can't be used, and isn't listed as a dependency.
+As a result, jsdoc can't be generated, and tab completion in the JS console won't work.~~

-It's possible to install npm from an outside source, and the build process should find it and use it in that case.
+~~It's possible to install npm from an outside source, and the build process should find it and use it in that case.~~

+## Notes on Ubuntu 20.04

+JS Documentation requires nodejs to be generated.
+To install:

+    curl -sL https://deb.nodesource.com/setup_16.x -o /tmp/nodesource_setup.sh
+    bash /tmp/nodesource_setup.sh
+    apt-get install nodejs

 ## Notes on Amazon Linux 2